-This issue’s writers — John Metta, Lecia Michelle, Rebecca Hyman, Sherry Kappel, TM Lankford-MSC, MAT, and William Spivey—are from various backgrounds and lived experiences and have written articles inspired by Baldwin’s letter.
+This issue’s writers — Terra Kestrel, Lecia Michelle, Rebecca Hyman, Sherry Kappel, TM Lankford-MSC, MAT, and William Spivey—are from various backgrounds and lived experiences and have written articles inspired by Baldwin’s letter.
 Emulating Baldwin, three writers chose to express their observations, fears, and hopes in the form of letters to their own beloveds.
 And in their own way, each addresses the promise and peril of America: one compares and contrasts the plight of today’s Black people with that of her ancestors, another addresses surviving and thriving despite today’s prejudices and rigors of living as a Black person in a predominantly white world, and the third points to a far more challenging path forward than the one her beloveds inherited by birth.

 The other three writers chose to tell of the source material’s direct impact upon their own lives and the way they interpret the world, the ways they fit into that world, and the traps to avoid to mitigate and not perpetuate racism.
 The first expounds upon three concepts from Baldwin’s letter as applied to her life and how we all might benefit from the same.
 The second demonstrates how the truths revealed in Baldwin’s writing transcend time and differences that some would say at first blush divide us.
 And the third offers encouragement to those who would aid America and its citizens in reaching their potential.